houseoftech/cakephp-meta/README.md

 - {name} - The human readable title of a Page or Post.
 - {created} - The date and time the record was first created in format yyyy-mm-dd hh:mm:ss.
 - {modified} - The date and time the record was last updated in format yyyy-mm-dd hh:mm:ss.

+##License
+This project is licensed under the terms of the MIT license.